Haoming02/sd-webui-resharpen/README.md

 For `txt2img`, there is also a second slider for the `Hires.
 Fix` pass.
 You can set positive for the normal pass and negative for the hr pass, or vice versa, for some interesting effects.

-There is also an advanced scaling setting, allowing you to adjust the strength throughout the process *(**eg.** lower the sharpness towards the end)*.
+There is also now a scaling setting, allowing you to adjust the strength throughout the process *(**eg.** lower the sharpness towards the end)*.

 > This Extension is disabled during the [ADetailer](https://github.com/Bing-su/adetailer) phase